In this article:

 If the lender offers conditional approval and deems you eligible, you’ll be granted conditional pre-approval to borrow up to a certain amount.
 Most financial institutions offer conditional pre-approval which lasts for three to six months.

-Gaining conditional pre-approval can be a useful thing to have while you hunt down the perfect home, providing you insight into where you may stand with lenders and potentially making you more appealing as a buyer by demonstrating you are ready to proceed with the purchase.
+Gaining conditional pre-approval can useful while you hunt down the perfect home, providing you insight into where you may stand with lenders and potentially making you more appealing as a buyer by demonstrating you are ready to proceed with the purchase.

 However, it is important to note that conditional approval is not a guarantee that you will be approved when you find a property to buy and proceed to formal approval for a loan.